Dear seniors,

 Dear Robin,

-If some manager was provoking you then did you talk to that person in private before sending the mail?
+If some manager was provoking you, did you talk to that person in private before sending the email?
 You could have done that.
-E-mail communication is used for reiterating on what transpired in the meetings.
-Always, it cannot be the primary communication.
+Email communication is used for reiterating what transpired in the meetings.
+It cannot always be the primary form of communication.

-If the manager was instigating you then why you did not report to your HR Manager?
+If the manager was instigating you, then why did you not report it to your HR Manager?
 By the way, what is your designation?
 Are you a manager?
 Is that manager at par with you?
-If the incidents were happening coram populo even then why none of senior step in to avoid this unfair treatment to you?
-When the company's interpersonal environment was degraded, why they were mute spectator?
+If the incidents were happening in front of everyone, then why did none of the seniors step in to avoid this unfair treatment towards you?
+When the company's interpersonal environment was degraded, why were they mute spectators?

-Instead of blowing your top and retaliate, you could have swallowed your anger for a while (while writing this I know how difficult it is to advice.
-Not that I did not fail on this count.)
-You could have approached you seniors like some GM, VP etc for roughshod treatment from the manager.
+Instead of losing your temper and retaliating, you could have controlled your anger for a moment.
+I know how difficult it is to give advice on this matter, as I have also failed in the past.
+You could have approached your seniors like a GM or a VP regarding the rough treatment from the manager.

-Anyway we cannot undo the past.
-Now you are overwhelmed by the sense of guilt and do not wish to go to office.
-But then it will be yet another childlike response.
-One single incident, one single mistake, either of yours or someone else's, cannot jeopardise your career.
-Therefore, look at the career as a whole.
-You cannot expect smooth ride forever, There will be bumps and so is this one.
-Therefore, ignore and move on.
+Anyway, we cannot change the past.
+Now you are overwhelmed by a sense of guilt and do not wish to go to the office.
+However, that would be a childish response.
+One single incident, one single mistake, whether yours or someone else's, cannot jeopardize your career.
+Therefore, look at your career as a whole.
+You cannot expect a smooth ride forever; there will be bumps, just like this one.
+Therefore, ignore it and move on.

 All the best!